STORMS TONIGHT & TUESDAY MORNING, HOT & HUMID MIDWEEK

 Your First Alert Weather Forecast:

-Our Monday afternoon is shaping up to be quiet with variably cloudy skies and comfortable highs in the 70s to low 80s.
-A stray sprinkle is possible but that should be the exception to the rule.
-Refreshing northeasterly breezes continue.

-Scattered storms are expected to develop across northern Wisconsin after midnight and continue during our Tuesday morning.
-Widespread severe weather is unlikely but a few stronger storms could produce some hail.
+Scattered storms are expected to develop across northern Wisconsin during the pre-dawn hours and continue through Tuesday morning.
+Widespread severe weather is unlikely but a few stronger storms could produce some gusty winds and hail.
 Any storm may produce lightning and locally heavy rainfall.
-The storms could get as far south as the Fox Valley Tuesday morning but time will tell.
+The storms could get as far south as the Fox Valley during the morning commute before moving on by the afternoon.
 Highs on Tuesday will range from the low 70s northeast of Green Bay to the mid 80s across central Wisconsin.

 Wednesday is now a FIRST ALERT WEATHER DAY for excessive heat and humidity.
 The heat index may be over 100° while the actual air temperature climbs into the mid 90s.
 Dew points will be in the 70s and it’s just going to be plain muggy... perhaps the most uncomfortable day of the summer.
-Thursday will be hot and humid too but it may not be AS bad.
+Thursday will be hot and humid too, but it should not be as bad.

 A cold front will slide through on Friday and it could spark a few spotty storms.
 Behind the front will be air that is very comfortable, dry, and cool for August.
 Conditions look great for the Packers game Saturday afternoon.